The power of a myth in swimrun comes from the person or thing associated with the myth.

 Hydration suffers from a similar myth - that you need to stay hydrated by drinking constantly, otherwise you will become dehydrated and under-perform (at best) or possibly die (at worst).

-You can get a copy of this outstanding book at Amazon, through our link.
+You can get a copy of this outstanding book at Amazon here.

 And there you have it.
 The power of a myth in swimrun usually comes down to misunderstandings, cognitive bias, and manipulation by companies in the sports industry.